Minerva Neurosciences (NASDAQ:NERV) Earns Sell Rating from Analysts at StockNews.com

-Research analysts at StockNews.com assumed coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Rating) in a research report issued on Sunday.
-The firm set a “sell” rating on the biopharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Minerva Neurosciences (NASDAQ:NERV – Get Rating) in a report published on Sunday.
+The brokerage issued a sell rating on the biopharmaceutical company’s stock.

-Separately, HC Wainwright reaffirmed a “neutral” rating and issued a $8.00 price target on shares of Minerva Neurosciences in a research report on Thursday, March 9th.
+Separately, HC Wainwright reaffirmed a neutral rating and issued a $8.00 price objective on shares of Minerva Neurosciences in a research note on Thursday, March 9th.

 Minerva Neurosciences, Inc is a clinical-stage biopharmaceutical company, which engages in the development and commercialization of a portfolio of product candidates to treat central nervous system diseases.
 It develops Roluperidone for the treatment of negative symptoms in patients with schizophrenia and MIN-301 for the treatment of Parkinson’s disease.